d-exclaimation/pioneer/Documentation/v1/migrating.md

 ## Changes between v1 and v0

+These are simplified list of things that changed

 [!badge variant="success" text="Added or improved"](#tradeoff)
 - Vapor integration module
 - Vapor GraphQL middleware using Pioneer